 Task #4 is OPTIONAL.

-Operational Definitions for Fair Information Practices/Principles (“FIPPs”) and Glossary
+Operational Definitions for Privacy Principles and Glossary

-Note: This section 8 is for information and reference only.
+Note: This section is for information and reference only.
 It is not part of the normative text of the document

 As explained in the introduction, every specialized domain is likely to create and use a domain-specific vocabulary of concepts and terms that should be used and understood in the specific context of that domain.
 PMRM is no different and this section contains such terms.